Skip to main content

 New login location

-When an X account added to Cerby doesn’t have two-factor authentication (2FA) turned on, X displays a dialog box that prompts you to enter a verification code when you try to log in automatically from Cerby, as shown in Figure 1.
+When an X account added to Cerby doesn’t have multi-factor authentication (MFA) turned on, X displays a dialog box that prompts you to enter a verification code when you try to log in automatically from Cerby, as shown in Figure 1.

 Figure 1.
 X Verification Dialog Box